 In order to commercialize our cell product candidates in the U.S. and the EU, we must complete substantial clinical trials, and obtain sufficient safety and efficacy results to support required registration approval and market acceptance of our cell product candidates.
 We may not be able to successfully complete the development of our product candidates, or successfully market our technologies or product candidates.
 We, and any of our potential collaborators, may encounter problems and delays relating to research and development, regulatory approval and intellectual property rights of our technologies and product candidates.
-Our research and development programs may not be successful, and our cell culture technologies and product candidates may not facilitate the production of cells outside the human body with the expected result.
-Our technologies and cell product candidates may not prove to be safe and efficacious in clinical trials, and we may not obtain the requisite regulatory approvals for our technologies or product candidates and the cells produced in such products.
-If any of these events occur, we may not have adequate resources to continue operations for the period required to resolve the issue delaying commercialization and we may not be able to raise capital to finance our continued operation during the period required for resolution of that issue.
+Our research and development programs may not be successful, and our cell culture technologies and product candidates of culture technologies and product candidates buside the human body with the expected result.
+Our technologies and cell product candidates may not prove to be safe and efficacious in clinical trials, and we may not obtain the requisite regulatory approvals for our technologies or product candidates may not be able to raise capital to finance our continued operation during the period required for resolution of that issue.